GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 Now that we see what's going on, let's fix it.

+1. Change the line

+        if (userAgent.contains("Mozilla")) {

+    to

+        if (userAgent.contains("Firefox")) {

+2. Deploy your application using

+        $ mvn appengine:update

+3. Visit the web page again:

+Success!

+Some notes:

 Since you can't single step through an application in the cloud debugger, it's more common to put the breakpoint at the end of the relevant block